Prisca92/credit-risk-classification/README.md

 Summary:
 Two models were generated while conducting this analysis to determine which model fit best.
 Both models displayed an adaquate fit.
 However, machine learning model 2 performed best as I noticed more imporevement in regards to accuracy and recall.

-Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.

-File Location: Assignment can be fount in the credit-risk folder titled :
+File Location: Assignment can be found in the credit-risk folder titled :